hongtaoh/cv_emulate/README.md

 ### Notice

 1. Links are fragile by nature.
-2. If the link is too long, I just link to their main website.
+2. If the link is too long, I just link the document to the authors' homepage.

 ### Suggeste & Contribute
-If you see your cv below and want it to be removed, please fork and submit PR or simply email me.
+If you see your CV below and want it to be removed, please fork and submit PR or simply email me.

-If you want to add your cv to the repository, or want to contribute, simply fork and submit PR.
+If you want to add your CV to the repository, or want to contribute, simply fork and submit PR.

 ## License